Military dictatorship in Brazil: Human rights violations

-As early as 1964, the military government was already using the various forms of torture it devised systematically to not only gain information it used to crush opposition groups, but to intimidate and silence any further potential opponents.
+As early as 1964, the military government was already using the various forms of torture it devised systematically not only to gain information it used to crush opposition groups, but also to intimidate and silence any further potential opponents.
 This radically increased after 1968.

-While other dictatorships killed more people, Brazil saw the widespread use of torture, as it also had during the dictatorship of Getúlio Vargas; Vargas's enforcer Filinto Müller has been named the "patron of torturers" in Brazil.
+While other dictatorships in the region at the time killed more people, Brazil saw the widespread use of torture, as it also had during the Estado Novo of Getúlio Vargas.
+Vargas's enforcer Filinto Müller has been named the "patron of torturers" in Brazil.
 Advisors from the United States and United Kingdom trained Brazilian forces in interrogation and torture.
 To extinguish its left-wing opponents, the dictatorship used arbitrary arrests, imprisonment without trials, kidnapping, and most of all, torture, which included rape and castration.
 The book Torture in Brazil provides accounts of only a fraction of the atrocities committed by the government.

 The military government murdered hundreds of others, although this was done mostly in secret and the cause of death often falsely reported as accidental.
 The government occasionally dismembered and hid the bodies.

-French General Paul Aussaresses, a veteran of the Algerian War, came to Brazil in 1973.
-General Aussaresses used "counter-revolutionary warfare" methods during the Battle of Algiers, including the systemic use of torture, executions and death flights.
+French general Paul Aussaresses, a veteran of the Algerian War, came to Brazil in 1973.
+Aussaresses used "counter-revolutionary warfare" methods during the Battle of Algiers, including the systemic use of torture, executions and death flights.
 He later trained U.S. officers and taught military courses for Brazil's military intelligence.
 He later acknowledged maintaining close links with the military.

-So far nobody has been punished for these human rights violations, because of the 1979 Amnesty Law written by the members of the government who stayed in place during the transition to democracy.
-The law grants amnesty and impunity to any government official or citizen accused of political crimes during the dictatorship.
+Despite the dictatorship's fall, no individual has been punished for the human rights violations, due to the 1979 Amnesty Law written by the members of the government who stayed in place during the transition to democracy.
+The law granted amnesty and impunity to any government official or citizen accused of political crimes during the dictatorship.
 Because of a certain "cultural amnesia" in Brazil, the victims have never garnered much sympathy, respect, or acknowledgement of their suffering.

 Work is underway to alter the Amnesty Law, which has been condemned by the Inter-American Court of Human Rights.
-The National Truth Commission was created in 2011 attempting to help the nation face its past and honor those who fought for democracy, and to compensate the family members of those killed or disappeared.
+The National Truth Commission was created in 2011 attempting to help the nation face its past and honour those who fought for democracy, and to compensate the family members of those killed or disappeared.
 Its work was concluded in 2014.
 It reported that under military regime at least 191 people were killed and 243 "disappeared".
 The total number of deaths probably measures in the hundreds, not reaching but could be nearing one thousand, while more than 50,000 people were detained and 10,000 forced to go into exile.